-Thus, in simple words, we can say that string interpolation is a method to add values of variables into placeholders in a particular string.
+String interpolation is a technique to add values of variables into placeholders in a particular string.
 The changes carried out by these methods are dynamically implemented and make it easy for the developers to design a program.

-String Interpolation can be using the following ways
+String Interpolation in Python can be done using the following ways:

 %- formatting